John Wayne Gacy: Confession

-As Gacy drove to various locations that morning, police outlined the formal draft of their second search warrant, specifically to search for the body of Robert Piest in the crawl space.
+As Gacy drove to various locations that morning, police outlined the formal draft of their second search warrant, specifically to search for Piest's body in the crawl space.
 On hearing from the surveillance detectives that, in light of his erratic behavior, Gacy might be about to commit suicide, police decided to arrest him on a charge of possession and distribution of cannabis in order to hold him in custody, as the formal request for a second search warrant was presented.
-At 4:30 p.m. on December 21, the eve of the hearing of Gacy's civil suit, Judge Marvin J. Peters granted the request for a second search warrant.
+At 4:30 p.m. on December 21, the eve of the hearing of Gacy's civil suit, a second search warrant was granted.
 After police informed Gacy of their intentions to search his crawl space for the body of Piest, Gacy denied the teenager was buried there, but confessed to having killed in self-defense a young man whose body was buried under his garage.

 Armed with the signed search warrant, police and evidence technicians drove to Gacy's home.
-On their arrival, officers found Gacy had unplugged his sump pump, flooding the crawl space with water; to clear it, they simply replaced the plug and waited for the water to drain.
-After it had done so, evidence technician Daniel Genty entered the 28 × 38 ft crawl space, crawled to the southwest area and began digging.
-Within minutes, he had uncovered putrefied flesh and a human arm bone.
-Genty immediately shouted to the investigators that they could charge Gacy with murder, adding, "I think this place is full of kids."
-A police photographer then dug in the northeast corner of the crawl space, uncovering a patella.
+They found Gacy had unplugged his sump pump, flooding the crawl space with water; they replaced the plug and waited for the water to drain.
+Evidence technician Daniel Genty then entered the 28 × 38 ft crawl space, crawled to the southwest area and began digging.
+Within minutes, he uncovered putrefied flesh and a human arm bone.
+Genty shouted to the investigators that they could charge Gacy with murder, adding, "I think this place is full of kids."
+A police photographer uncovered a patella in the northeast corner.
 The two then began digging in the southeast corner, uncovering two lower leg bones.

 The victims were too decomposed to be Piest.
-As the body discovered in the northeast corner was later unearthed, a crime scene technician discovered the skull of a second victim alongside this body.
+As the body in the northeast corner was unearthed, a crime scene technician discovered the skull of a second victim alongside this body.
 Later excavations of the feet of this second victim revealed a further skull beneath the body.
-Because of this, technicians returned to the trench where the first body was unearthed, discovering the rib cage of a fourth victim within the crawl space, confirming the scale of the murders.
+Because of this, technicians returned to the trench where the first body was unearthed, discovering the rib cage of a fourth victim, confirming the scale of the murders.